Evidence for light-by-light scattering in heavy-ion collisions with the ATLAS detector at the LHC: Experimental setup

-The ATLAS detector is a cylindrical particle detector\footnote{\AtlasCoordFootnote} composed of several sub-detectors~\cite{ATLAS_detector_paper}.
+ATLAS is a cylindrical particle detector composed of several sub-detectors~\cite{ATLAS_detector_paper}.
+ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the centre of the detector and the $z$-axis along the beam pipe.
+The $x$-axis points from the IP to the centre of the LHC ring, and the $y$-axis points upwards.
+Cylindrical coordinates $(r,\phi)$ are used in the transverse plane, $\phi$ being the azimuthal angle around the $z$-axis.
+The pseudorapidity is defined in terms of the polar angle $\theta$ as $\eta = -\ln \tan(\theta/2)$.
+Angular distance is measured in units of $\Delta R \equiv \sqrt{(\Delta\eta)^{2} + (\Delta\phi)^{2}}$.
+The photon or electron transverse energy is $\et= E \sin(\theta)$, where $E$ is its energy.
 The inner tracking detector (ID) consists of a silicon pixel system, a silicon microstrip detector and a straw-tube tracker immersed in a 2\,T magnetic field provided by a superconducting solenoid.
 The ID track reconstruction efficiency is estimated in Ref.~\cite{Aaboud:2016itf} for minimum-bias $pp$ events that, like UPC Pb+Pb events, have a low average track multiplicity.
 For charged hadrons in the transverse momentum range $100<\pt<200$~\MeV~the efficiency is about 50\% and grows to 80\% for $\pt>200$~\MeV.
 Around the tracker there is a system of EM and hadronic calorimeters, which use liquid argon and lead, copper, or tungsten absorbers for the EM and forward ($|\eta| > 1.7$) hadronic components of the detector, and scintillator-tile active material and steel absorbers for the central ($|\eta|< 1.7$) hadronic component.
 The muon spectrometer (MS) consists of separate trigger and high-precision tracking chambers measuring the trajectory of muons in a magnetic field generated by superconducting air-core toroids.
 The ATLAS minimum-bias trigger scintillators (MBTS) consist of scintillator slabs positioned between the ID and the endcap calorimeters with each side having an outer ring of four slabs segmented in azimuthal angle, covering $2.07 < |\eta| < 2.76$ and an inner ring of eight slabs, covering $2.76 < |\eta| < 3.86$.
 The ATLAS zero-degree calorimeters (ZDC), located along the beam axis at 140 m from the IP on both sides, detect neutral particles (including neutrons emitted from the nucleus).
 The ATLAS trigger system~\cite{Aad:1388600} consists of a Level-1 trigger implemented using a combination of dedicated electronics and programmable logic, and a software-based high-level trigger (HLT).